find your perfect postgrad program

 Summary

 The Department of Anthropology and Archaeology has an international 'four-field' approach, combining archaeology with evolutionary, social and linguistic anthropology.
 Our key strengths lie in our integrated approaches to understanding cultural, biological and social diversity and change.
 We focus particularly on adaptation, adversity and globalisation.
-Our research themes include 'Ecologies', 'Liveable Futures', 'Transitions and Turbulence', and 'Connections and Methods'.
+Our research themes include 'Ecologies', 'Liveable Futures', 'Transitions and Turbulence', and 'Connections and Creativity'.

 Our research spans from earliest prehistory to the modern day.
 Field research takes place in the UK, as well as Bhutan, Brazil, China, Colombia, Dominica, Ethiopia, Kenya, Mexico, Peru, Singapore, Venezuela, and elsewhere.